nmanoogian/dd-integrations-extras/doppler/README.md

 ### Configuration

-The integration will automatically send all Doppler Activity Logs to Datadog, no further configuration is available at this time.
+The integration will automatically send all Doppler Activity Logs to Datadog.
+No further configuration is available at this time.

 ### Validation

 During installation, Doppler creates a test log to verify that the installed credentials work properly.
-Verify that this test log is present in your logs to verify the installation.
+Confirm that this test log is present in your logs to verify the installation.

 ### Uninstallation

-- Go to your [Doppler workplace settings][4] and disconnect the Datadog integration
+- Go to your [Doppler workplace settings][4] and disconnect the Datadog integration.
 - Remove all API keys associated with this integration by searching for the integration name on the [Datadog API Keys page][5].

 ## Data Collected